ZheyuanXie/CUDA-Path-Tracer-Denoising/EXTRACREDIT.md

 features you saw in the standard assignment but didn't want to tackle due to time constraints.
 If in doubt as to whether or not a feature counts as an "optimization," please ask in the [Google Group](https://groups.google.com/forum/#!forum/cis-565-fall-2016).

+A thorough exploration of any single optimization area will be worth 5 points.
+Larger algorithmic changes with analysis will generally be worth 10 points.

 ## `git`ing Started
 In your project directory, open a new branch off the branch you used for your